-Have you ever heard of a tenderizing process known as ‘wet aging’?
+Have you ever heard of a tenderizing process for brisket known as ‘wet aging’?

 While the method may be different from dry aging, the purpose and results are very similar.

 Both processes rely on the enzymes in the marinade to work away at the collagen between the muscle fibres.

 Hence, wet-aged meat and dry-aged meat aren’t all that different to one another.

 In the end, the whole purpose of making aged meat is to improve its flavor and texture.

 In this article, we’ll go over the process of wet ageing in greater detail, as well as how you can do it yourself.
 Continue reading to find out more!

 While it’s true that brisket is a popular cut among BBQ enthusiasts, it isn’t the highest quality meat.

 Brisket comes from just below that animal’s rib cage.
 This means that there’s a lot of muscle in this area.

 This area is constantly in use during the entire lifespan of the cow.
 So, the meat becomes very tough because of all the protein strands and connective tissue built up.